RFI vs RFP vs RFQ? Use This Cheatsheet to Crack the Code (And Respond Right)

 By knowing what all three documents are explicitly asking for, you can focus on submitting a winning response no matter the request–instead of getting lost in translation of industry jargon.
 Read on to learn:

-If you’re new to the world of proposals, the jargon can be a little confusing.
+If you’re new to the world of project management, the jargon can be a little confusing.
 IFB, PPP, SOW, and BOE are just a few terms you may hear casually floating around in meetings.
 Whether you ask for clarification or turn to Google for translation (perhaps how you wound up here), the best acronyms to learn right away are RFI, RFP, and RFQ.

-A request for information (RFI) is a questionnaire-style document which asks vendors to submit information about their business.
-Typically, this document arrives early in the bidding process because a company is putting out feelers for what’s available in the market to revise project guidelines before they jump into the RFP phase, where they’ll request a proposal next.
+A request for information (RFI) is a questionnaire-style document which asks vendors to submit detailed information about their business.
+Typically, this document arrives early in the selection process because a company is putting out feelers for what’s available in the market to revise project guidelines before they jump into the RFP phase, where they’ll request a proposal next.

 You may receive an RFI, RFP, or RFQ independently, all at once, or one after the other.
 Each of these requests play a big part in the procurement process and serve the same overall purpose: to ensure both parties make an informed decision before moving forward with a deal.